digidigital/CoverUP/README.md

 It also supports the import of PNG and JPG files, in addition to PDFs

-Given that image-based PDFs can become quite large, **CoverUP** offers two modes: a high-quality mode that maintains the visual fidelity of the document, and a compressed mode that reduces file size at the expense of some visual quality.
+Given that image-based PDFs can become quite large, **CoverUP** offers two modes: a high-quality mode that maintains the visual fidelity of the document, and a compressed mode that reduces file size redacted PDF at the expense of some visual quality.

 Whether you’re dealing with a single page or an entire document, **CoverUP** provides a flexible and easy solution for all your PDF redaction needs.